adisciple50/BinanceBruteForceSimple/README.md

 set any blacklisted symbols you want, ["ETHBTC","ETHBNB"], for example on line 11 following the example on line 10.
 WARNING, THIS IS CASE SENSITIVE, AND SHOULD BE ALL CAPS UNLESS YOU KNOW OTHERWISE.

+set

+TRADING = false

+to see if your settings work, then run:

 bundle exec ruby main.rb

+then set TRADING = true

+then

+bundle exec ruby main.rb

+again to trade on autopilot for a preset profit or better!